-- 6.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix J). (or DSL will log information on the school's CPOMS system) They should ensure that the form is signed and dated.
-Any concerns should be passed to the DSL without delay. - 6.2 Any information recorded will be kept in a separate named file, in a secure cabinet (and on CPOMS) and not with the child's academic file.
+- 6.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix M), and log information on the school's CPOMS system.
+They should ensure that the form is signed and dated.
+Any concerns should be passed to the DSL without delay. - 6.2 Any information recorded will be kept in a separate named file, in a secure cabinet for historic files and on CPOMs for current cases, and not with the child's academic file.
 These files will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 6.3 Child protection information will only be kept in the file and this file will be kept up to date.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.
+Any information recorded, stored or shared for a child will be in compliance with the Data Protection Policy and GDPR guidance and regulation as of May 2018. - 6.3 Child protection information will only be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored here.
-All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life.
+All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life. - 6.4 When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
+We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.